erikrm/LiDAR-point-cloud/README.md

 #### Get started
 * Install python 3.7.4 64 bit (you will need all your RAM), be sure to choose "add to path" when using Windows.
-* Clone the erikrm/LiDAR git repository (It is private, so you'll need permission).
+* Clone the erikrm/LiDAR git repository or copy the folder LiDAR.
 * Install the needed python packages by running the following command inside the cloned folder:
   ```python
     pip install -r ./python_requirements.txt